 “Here are the names of the men who escaped from the battle of Camlan: Sandde Angel's form because of his beauty, Morfran son of Tegid because of his ugliness, St Cynfelyn from the speed of his horse, St Cedwyn from the world's blessing, St Pedrog from the strength of his spear, Derfel the Strong for his strength, Geneid the Tall from his speed.
 The year of Christ when the battle of Camlan took place was 542.”

 The Location of Camlann

 We saw above how The Stanzas of the Graves (Englynion y Beddau) associate the grave of Osfran's son with the site of Camlann.
 Osfran is only known from one other work, a 12th century poem to St Cadfan by Llywelyn the Bard.
-Cadfan, a 6th century Breton nobleman, said to have sailed to Tywyn, Merionethshire, with twelve other saints.
+Cadfan, a 6th century Breton nobleman, is said to have sailed to Tywyn, Merionethshire, with twelve other saints.
 He is claimed to have founded a church at Llangadfan in northern Powys before moving on to Bardsey, around 516.
 If Osfran's son was contemporary with Cadfan he would have been the right age to have fought at Camlan.

 |The A470 at Bwlch Oerddrws in winter|

 Just a little north of Dolgellau we find the Afon Gamlan, a river rising on the south side of the Rhinogydd mountain range that runs down from Cwm Camlan into the Eden and then joins the Mawddach at Ganllwyd, north of Dolgellau.
 The old Roman Road known as Sarn Helen would have crossed the Gamlan in this desolate valley.

 In conclusion, all the evidence points to the site of the battle of Camlan(n), and its subsequent survivors, being located in mid-Wales.